 You can also replace all instances of specific text in your document with other text you define.

 Replace text as you type

-Select Pages > Preferences (from the Pages menu at the top of your screen).
+Choose Pages > Settings (from the Pages menu at the top of your screen).

-Click Auto-Correction at the top of the preferences window.
+Click Auto-Correction at the top of the settings window.

 In the Replacement section, select the tick box next to “Symbol and text substitution”.

 Click , then type the text you want to replace (such as “teh”), in the Replace column.

 In the With column, type the word you want to replace it with (such as “the”).

 You can also use emoji and symbols as replacements.

 These text substitutions apply only to Pages.